 It wasn’t until I began to work through my past, treat myself with compassion instead of shame and learn new ways to cope with my feelings (outside of running straight to food) that I was able to make changes.

-It wasn’t perfect by any means, but I could feel my heart beginning to heal.
+It wasn’t perfect by any means.
+But I could feel my heart beginning to heal.
 After years of therapy and treatment, I was finally starting to see some glimpses of hope.
 I started to believe that I wouldn’t struggle with this forever.

-And I didn’t struggle forever.
+And I didn’t struggle with binge eating forever.

-My encouragement to anyone out there struggling with eating issues or anything else, is this: get some help.
+My encouragement to anyone out there struggling with binge eating or anything else, is this: get some help.
 It might not be fun, but sometimes speaking things out loud can in itself take power away from your struggle.

 Don’t let the shame voice in your head win.
 It lies.